AlexanderOttenhoff/alexander-ottenhoff-cv/resume.typ

   - Developed a web application to visualise security data for Sqreen's customers
   - Worked closely with the product team to define the product roadmap
   - Implemented a new UI design system and modernised the codebase
-  - #strong("Technologies"): React, Typescript, D3, Python, Flask, PostgreSQL
+  - #strong("Technologies"): React, Typescript, D3, Python, Flask, PostgreSQL, Node.JS
 ]

 #resume-entry(